zzyzek/sandbox/rng/P.md

 Consider a point $p$ that we'll call the *anchor*.
 Call the cells that are within $r$ distance the cell collection.

-There are four cases for 3d:

-* the cell collection is completely interior
-* the cell collection is on an edge
-* the cell collection is on a ridge
-* the cell collection is on a corner

 For cell collections on an edge, we add a mirror point, $p'$, perpendicular to the edge face and at the same distance of $p$ to the face but on the other side.

-For cell collections on a ridge, we add the edge mirror points as an additional point, $p''$, diagonal on the other side.
-We do a similar action if the cell collection is on a corner.

 We add all other points, $q$, inside of the cell collection.

 With all the points, $q$, in the cell collection and any added mirror points,